-The Foreign & Commonwealth Office (FCO) warning against all but essential travel has been lifted for some countries, including many popular European holiday destinations, effective 4 July.
+The Foreign, Commonwealth & Development Office (FCDO) warning against all but essential travel has been lifted for some countries.

-This means that travellers returning from these countries must quarantine for 14 days on arrival back to the UK.
+This means that travellers returning from these destinations must quarantine for 14 days on arrival back to the UK.

 Quarantine means not going to work, school, or public areas, or having visitors except for essential support.
 You will need to provide an address of where you will stay, while fines of breaching quarantine are up to £1,000.

-Keep up to date with travel guidance by signing up to FCO alerts for the country you are planning to travel to.
+Keep up to date with travel guidance by signing up to FCDO alerts for the country you are planning to travel to.